helenewouogou/Project-7-Sanitoral/README.md

 Context and challenges of the assignment
 SANITORIAL, an international company that manufactures and markets oral care products, is looking to set up a dashboard to :

-1-Monitor the progress of projects;
+1-Monitor the progress of projects

-2-Identify delays;
+2-Identify delays

 3-Control performance so that the team can take appropriate action.

 Dashboard objective: To assess the performance of the various IT and Marketing projects.